Skip to main content

 diskutil unmountDisk /dev/diskX

-Note: replace X with the disk number obtained from the previous command.
+Note: Replace X with the disk number obtained from the previous command.

 sudo dd if=proxmox-backup-server_*.dmg bs=1M of=/dev/rdiskX

-Starting from USB device
+Booting from the USB device

 Follow the on-screen instructions to install Proxmox Backup Server on your hardware, starting with the graphical installation.